-30. Ensure that equipment and supplies are properly secured at all times to avoid dispersion by high winds or helicopter downdrafts.
+Ensure that equipment and supplies are properly secured at all times to avoid dispersion by high winds or helicopter downdrafts.
 Remember that in some locations high velocity katabatic winds can arrive suddenly and with little warning.

-31. Remember that when working in an ASPA or ASMA the area management plan may have additional requirements for field camps.
+Remember that when working in an ASPA or ASMA, the area management plan may have additional requirements for field camps.
 Follow any conditions contained in the entry permit required for access to an ASPA.
-Visitor report forms should be submitted to the appropriate national authority as soon as practicable, and no later than six months after the visit.
+Visitor report forms7 should be submitted to the appropriate national authority as soon as practicable.

-Environment-specific guidelines
+Location-specific guidelines